Google & Facebook Ads

 - Web design & SEO

-Oyster was approached by nationwide trampoline park operator, Go Jump In, to create and manage ‘pay per click’ advertising (PPC) campaigns on Google, as well as paid Instagram and Facebook advertising campaigns in early 2019 with the aim of increasing online sales.
+Oyster was approached by nationwide trampoline park operator, Go Jump In, to create and manage ‘pay per click’ advertising (PPC) campaigns on Google, as well as paid Instagram and Facebook ads campaigns in early 2019 with the aim of increasing online sales.

 When Oyster took over Jump In’s digital marketing account from a large London agency, we were informed that paid social media marketing had not been working at all and Jump In was unsure about whether to even continue with it.
 The client stated that for a campaign to be regarded as successful, the minimum return on ad spend a campaign should achieve was 2, however, to date their social media campaigns had not been achieving that.
 At Oyster we are up for a challenge so we persuaded them to give it another try.
 It was also evident that there were some issues with the current Google advertising – the tracking in place wasn’t robust and too much money was being wasted.